tobynet/anki-touch/README.md

 I have a problem which is hard to use Anki 2.x with touch on the Microsoft Surface Pro 3.

-This addon aims for easy to use on touch devices.
+This addon aims for easy to use with the touch device.

 Inspired by [Tinder] and [mikan].